ailton07/jflap-grades-19-2/README.md

 inputN	expected_resultN
 ```
 Where:
+- `question_type`:
-- `question_type` -> type of question
+    type of question
     - 0 for 'run'
     - 1 for 'equivalent'
     - 2 for 'regular'

+- `question_value`:

-- `question_value` -> value of question. e.g. 0.2.
+value of question. e.g. 0.2.
 Notice that the final score will be value divided by number of correct test cases.

 - `expected_result`:
 ```